The next day Moses took his seat to serve as judge for the people, and they stood around him from morning till evening. Exodus 18:13

 “Burnout is a type of psychological stress.
 Occupational burnout or job burnout is characterized by exhaustion, lack of enthusiasm and motivation, feelings of ineffectiveness, and also may have the dimension of frustration or cynicism, and as a result reduced efficacy within the workplace.”

 Sounds like I’ve been here before.
 I don’t think any of us want to lack enthusiasm for our jobs, feel ineffective or become cynical.

-So, how can we avoid burnout before it sets in?
+So, how can we prevent burnout before it sets in?

 While reading Exodus 18, three keys to avoiding burnout emerged: